Get customized Tweet notifications where you want them

 The complete source code is available on GitHub.

-An AWS CloudWatch event triggers a Lambda function every hour.
-The Lambda function then calls the Twitter recent search endpoint and gets the Tweets of interest for that time period.
+A cloudwatch event triggers an AWS Lambda function every hour.
+The Lambda function then calls the Twitter Recent Search API and gets the Tweets of interest for that time period.
 It stores the new Tweet IDs in DynamoDB and publishes the links to Tweets to Slack, Amazon Chime and sends it as SMS to the phone number configured with Twilio.

 Step 1: Creating a Twitter App